temujindang/website-1/src/site/blog/march-2020-update.md

 ![team](/images/team.jpg)

-We also made sure to make a visit to the Computer History Museum while everyone was in town.
-Was fun to have some folks from the open firmware community join us as well!
-Since it was not busy we got an unusually long amount of time with the docent at the IBM 1401 demo which was fascinating.
+We also made sure to visit the Computer History Museum while everyone was in town.
+It was fun to have some folks from the open firmware community join us as well!
+Since it was not busy we got to spend an unusually long amount of time with the docent at the IBM 1401 demo which was fascinating.

 ![computer-history-museum](/images/computer-history-museum.jpg)